jarvisar/senior-design/README.md

 ` ng serve `

-The development server will start on port 4200 by default.
-The server is accessed at
+The development server will start on port 4200 by default:

 ` http://localhost:4200 `